dynatrace-oss/terraform-provider-dynatrace/docs/resources/mobile_application.md

 - `beacon_endpoint_url` (String) The URL of the beacon endpoint.

 Only applicable when the **beacon_endpoint_type** is set to `ENVIRONMENT_ACTIVE_GATE` or `INSTRUMENTED_WEB_SERVER`
+- `icon_type` (String) Custom application icon.
+Mobile apps always use the mobile device icon, so this icon can only be set for custom apps.
 - `key_user_actions` (Set of String) User Action names to be flagged as Key User Actions
 - `opt_in_mode` (Boolean) The opt-in mode is enabled (`true`) or disabled (`false`)
 - `properties` (Block List, Max: 1) User Action and Session Properties (see [below for nested schema](#nestedblock--properties))